Rise to Success: Career Highlights of James Franco

 2009: Recurring Role on General Hospital

-In 2009, James Franco had a recurring role on the daytime soap opera General Hospital.
+In 2009, James Franco began a recurring role on the daytime soap opera "General Hospital", showcasing his versatility as an actor.

 Loading Video...

-In late 2009, James Franco joined the cast of the daytime soap opera General Hospital on a recurring basis, playing a multimedia artist named Franco.
+In late 2009, James Franco joined the cast of the daytime soap opera "General Hospital" on a recurring basis, playing a multimedia artist.

 Loading Video...

-In May 2010, James Franco was cast to star in Rupert Wyatt's "Rise of the Planet of the Apes".
+In May 2010, James Franco was cast to star in Rupert Wyatt's Rise of the Planet of the Apes.

 Loading Video...

-May 2010: Short Films Presented at Maryland Film Festival
+May 2010: Film Festival Presentations

-In May 2010, James Franco's short films, "The Feast of Stephen" and "Herbert White", were presented at the Maryland Film Festival.
+In May 2010, James Franco's short films as director, The Feast of Stephen and Herbert White, were presented within the Maryland Film Festival.

-October 19, 2010: Publication of "Palo Alto"
+October 19, 2010: Publication of 'Palo Alto'

-On October 19, 2010, Scribner published a collection of short stories, "Palo Alto", by James Franco.
-The book is named after the California city where Franco grew up.
+On October 19, 2010, Scribner published Palo Alto, a collection of short stories by James Franco.

 Palo Alto: Stories